MrLuckyGamer/prophuntenhanced/README.md

 Credit goes to the original authors of the gamemodes and those who made Prop Hunt compatible with GMOD 13.

+Originally written and released by UNKNOWN for Counter-Strike: Source (CSS)

-Originally written and released by Darkimmortal (TF2)
+Originally written and released by Darkimmortal on Team Fortress 2 (TF2)

 Originally ported to GMod: AMT

-First fix for GMod 13: Leleudk
+First fix for GMod 13: LeleuDK

 Enhanced, fixed, and published: Kowalski7cc

-Major Enhancement: Wolvindra-Vinzuerio, D4UNKNOWNFOX2010, Lucky
+Major Enhancement: Wolvindra-Vinzuerio, Jai "Choccy" Fox, Lucky

+More Enhancements and native language options from Fafy

+Built in Optimisations and stuck logic by Me

+And Major Enhancements updates and continued support from myself Lucky (again)